Pablo-source/Shiny-app-using-COVID-data/README.md

 ## Shiny app re-design

-On **August 2024**, I have introduced re-design changes to the app.
+In **August 2024**, I introduced several re-design changes to the app.
 Imrpvpving its design and applying RAP principles to the project:

 Back end:
 -   Built new functions to download CSSEGIS data from original repo: https://github.com/CSSEGISandData/COVID-19